Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 With `azd up` or `azd provision`, you can update the existing function app in Azure, with the changes you made to the Bicep template.

 > [!IMPORTANT]
-> For the changes to apply successfully, you have to fully delete the app registration as explained below.
-Then, complete the additional steps just after to update the SPFx configuration.
+> Before doing this, you have to fully delete the app registration.
+Then, you can perform the update, and complete the additional steps just after to update the SPFx configuration.

+1. Fully delete the app registration:

    1. Go to the [app registrations](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM) and delete the application `azd-function-spfx-custom-api`
    1. Then, click on the tab "Deleted applications", and permanently delete the application `azd-function-spfx-custom-api`

-You can now run `azd up` or `azd provision` to update the existing function app in Azure.
+1. You can now run `azd up` or `azd provision` to update the existing function app in Azure.
 It will configure it with a new app registration.

-Once the function app was updated, you need to:
+1. Once the function app was updated, you need to:
    - Follow the steps in ["Entra ID authentication not enabled"](#Entra-ID-authentication-not-enabled) to actually enable the Entra ID authentication in the function app.
    - Re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page.
    - Edit the WebPart properties to update the client ID.

 ### Entra ID authentication not enabled